Academic Technology Approval Scheme

 Will I need an ATAS certificate?

-You can find out your JACS code from your academic school office or by contacting Student Records
+You can find out the JACS code for your course from your academic school office or by contacting Student Records

 Will I have to pay for the ATAS Certificate?